Cretaceous walk Mount Saint Peter (St. Pietersberg hill)

 Directions

 At the intersection Van Schaikweg - Luikerweg, follow Luikerweg to the left.
-Halfway, turn left and follow the yellow posts over the plateau of Sint-Pietersberg (Mount Saint peter), the old field of fire of Fort Sint Pieter.
+Halfway, turn left and follow the yellow posts over the plateau of Mount Saint Peter (St. Pietersberg hill), the old field of fire of Fort Sint Pieter.

 Fort Sint Pieter